 The sealing gasket appears to have worked loose within the bowl area.
 Despite this, the bowl's interior looks clean, and an elliptical lamp is visible within the optic.

 Slight corrosion is present to the control gear cover.

 The wall-mounted examples are similarly in good, intact condition.
-Even allowing for distortion from the bowl refractors, the lamp in this example looks almost too large for the lantern - the Alpha 7 was able to accommodate MBF lamps of up to 400 W, and so this may well be such an example.
+Even allowing for distortion from the bowl refractors, the lamp in this example looks almost too large for the lantern - the Alpha 7 was able to accommodate MBF lamps of up to 400 Watt, and so this may well be such an example.

 The other lantern is fitted a little further along the alley.
 From this angle, its design bears more than a passing resemblance to the Revo Horizon Major lantern.